DOT Required Observed Collections

 Drivers who do not Get Tested Immediately after being Notified for a DOT Required Observed Drug Test Collection is considered a Refusal-to-Test, which is the same as a Positive Result.

-🔸What if an Employer does not Comply with DOT to Notify a Driver for an Observed Collection
+🔸What if an Employer Fails to Notify a Driver for a DOT-Required Observed Collection?